martinmarchese/mm-blog/_wips/the-evolving-role-of-the-software-engineer-in-ai-times.md

 ---
+layout: post
-layout: posttitle: "The Evolving Role of the Software Engineer in AI Times"
+title: "The Evolving Role of the Software Engineer in AI Times"
 categories: general tech swe ai
 published: true
 ---